Mr. Morale & the Big Steppers: Critical reception

-Controversy

-Despite being met with widespread acclaim, Mr. Morale & the Big Steppers also received backlash.
+Despite being met with widespread acclaim, Mr. Morale & the Big Steppers also received criticism.
 The inclusion of rapper Kodak Black on the album garnered controversy due to him having been accused of rape in 2016 and pleading guilty to first-degree assault and battery.
-While "Auntie Diaries" was met with praise from critics and some transgender listeners, the song was also met with heavy criticism due to Lamar's repeated usage of "faggot", in addition to accusations of deadnaming and misgendering his trans relatives and media personality Caitlyn Jenner.
+While "Auntie Diaries" was met with praise from critics and some transgender listeners, the song was also met with criticism due to Lamar's repeated usage of "faggot", in addition to accusations of deadnaming and misgendering his trans relatives and media personality Caitlyn Jenner.

-Year-end lists
+Rankings

 Industry awards

 Mr. Morale & the Big Steppers was the most nominated album by a male artist at the 65th Annual Grammy Awards, receiving eight including Album of the Year, Best Rap Album, Song of the Year and Record of the Year.
 Lamar became the first artist in any genre to be nominated for Album of the Year with four consecutive lead studio albums since Billy Joel (1979–1983).

 Commercial performance

 Upon release, Mr. Morale & the Big Steppers received the largest first day streams of 2022 on Apple Music, garnering over 60 million streams.
 In the United States, the album debuted at number one on the Billboard 200 chart, opening with 295,000 album-equivalent units that consisted of 35,000 album sales and 258,000 streaming units (calculated from the 343.02 million on-demand streams the album's tracks received).
 Mr. Morale & the Big Steppers became Lamar's fourth number-one album in the country, and was the largest opening week for an album in 2022 at the time.
-The album became the first hip hop album of 2022 to reach one billion streams on Spotify.
+The album became the first hip-hop album of 2022 to reach one billion streams on Spotify.
+As of November 30, 2022, Mr. Morale & the Big Steppers was the thirteenth best-selling album of the year according to Hits.
+Still, according to the magazine, the album has moved a total of 1,063,000 album-equivalent units by the end of 2022, including 177,000 pure album sales, 52,000 song sales, 1.127 billion audio-on-demand streams, and 66.091 million video-on-demand streams.